Plan for natural disasters and emergencies

 Make a plan.
 Manage your diabetes in an emergency (A3-sized poster)

-Use our resources below to help you plan and prepare for emergencies.
+Use our resources below to help you plan for an emergency and prepare a kit to take with you when disaster strikes.

 Find your natural disaster and emergency plan here: